Infant booking update:

 A Jetstar medical clearance form must be completed for infants aged between 3 and 7 days old for them to travel on Jetstar (JQ), Jetstar Asia (3K) and Jetstar Japan (GK) flights.
-No infant less than 7 days old may travel with Jetstar Pacific (BL).

 For more detailed information see: Pregnancy and air travel